 ~ Memorial sign to one mass grave ~

-~ Photo from initial discovery of the Mass Graves at Choeung Ek Killing Field ~
+~ Photo from the initial discovery of the Mass Graves at Choeung Ek Killing Field ~

 ~ Each month the staff collects newly emerged bones and clothing ~